mdbyrd1920/Project6_Listings_Test/README.md

 (Test Driven Development)

-The Project6_Listings_Test demonstrates my ability to create test cases with PHP Unit using an existing project.
+The Project6_Listings_Test demonstrates my ability to create test cases with PHP Unit using an existing application.

 # How to setup on local machine